-- 7.6.1 Boards of Examiners shall receive the following: - (i) Module marks and any contributing component marks achieved by each student taking the module; - (ii) Stage aggregate mark for each student, expressed as a percentage and taking weightings into account, for the Stage in question; - (iii) Where relevant, the confirmed marks for the preceding Stage(s).
+- 8.6.1 Boards of Examiners shall receive the following: - (i) Module marks and any contributing component marks achieved by each student taking the module;

+- (ii) The aggregate mark for the taught component of the course for each student, in so far as completed, expressed as a percentage and taking weightings into account; - (iii) Where relevant, the confirmed marks from previous Board(s).

-- (i) Marks shall be displayed to two decimal places for all marks, including module and component marks, stage aggregate and final award marks; - (ii) Where appropriate, modules and individual components assessed without the award of a mark shall be presented as Pass/Fail or Distinction/Merit//Pass/Fail.
+- (i) Marks shall be displayed to two decimal places for all marks, including module and component marks, taught component and final award marks; - (ii) Where appropriate, modules and individual components assessed without the award of a mark shall be presented as Pass/Fail.